Photo Credit: ComposedPix/Shutterstock.com

 The contemporary royals have no real power.
 They serve entirely to enshrine classism in the British nonconstitution.
 They live in high luxury and low autonomy, cosplaying as their ancestors, and are the subject of constant psychosocial projection from people mourning the loss of empire.
 They’re basically a Rorschach test that the tabloids hold up in order to gauge what level of hysterical batshittery their readers are capable of at any moment in time.

 This is a critical feature of Oprah’s brand: creating racial bridges that permit difficult questions—for example, the durability of white racism or class differences that intensify the burdens of racism for the poor—to recede.
-What she then offers as an alternative solution is something that could be possible: personal relationships, empathetic connections, and wellness strategies that promise us that our racism is knowable and in our control.
+What she then offers as an alternative solution is something that could be possible: the possibility of fairness, personal relationships, empathetic connections, and strategies that promise us that overcoming racism is no more or less difficult than any other category of wellness.

-It’s not just that she is selling these solutions: she believes in them.
-And this brings me to a final thought: for Winfrey, this bridging is philosophical, but it is also concrete.
+It’s not just that Oprah is selling these solutions; she believes in them.
+And this brings me to a final thought: for Winfrey, this bridging is philosophical, but it is also concrete and attainable.
 Remember that for years, a popular feature of Oprah’s afternoon talk show was storytelling about Black and white people who were related to each other biologically and who needed a facilitator to recognize themselves as a family.

 Rebuilding connection: that’s what Oprah does.
 This is why I suspect that the interview was also intended as a platform for repair.
 Throughout the interview, Harry and Meghan said to the royal family in numerous ways: we would return—if you, who say you love us, make it possible.